BigNate469/barnacle/README.md

 # Barnacle
-A data storage language designed for small size and human readablility
+A data storage language designed for small size and human readablility.
+Please note that this is a work in progress.
 ## specification & guide
 New values are declared by simply entering a name, space, and a value.
 Example:
 ```